THUDM/GLM-130B/README.md

 - **Reproducibility:** all results (30+ tasks) can be easily reproduced with open-sourced code and model checkpoints.
 - **Cross-Platform:** supports training and inference on NVIDIA, Hygon DCU, Ascend 910, and Sunway (Will be released soon).

+This repository mainly focus on the evaluation of GLM-130B, the training part can be found at [this repo](https://github.com/THUDM/LargeScale).
 If you find our work and our open-sourced efforts useful, ⭐️ to encourage our following development! :)

 ## News